Collision Conference 2022 Review: Should You Attend?

 The conference featured notable people, from Seth Rogan (Houseplant) to Prime Minister Justin Trudeau, as speakers at the 2019 event.
 This year will be even bigger, with more people attending, and a more diverse speaker cast.

-Let’s get right into what we can expect from Collision 2020.
+Anyhow, let’s get right into what we can expect from Collision 2021.

 About Collision Conference

-Collision 2020 will highlight the startup scene in Toronto, which has been called ‘the new Silicon Valley.'
+Collision 2021 will highlight the startup scene in Toronto, which has been called ‘the new Silicon Valley.'
+However, I have many doubts about that terminology.

 Collision has always had some prime objectives, which are as follows: